-This unique project - The Journey of Understanding - gives 24 young people from Israel, the Palestinian Territories, Indonesia, the UK, & the US the opportunity to meet in a safe environment to confront prejudices, undertake cross-cultural learning, & forge enduring friendships.
-On return home, they undertake community projects through our Global Alumni Programme.
-Travelling from across the globe we seek to cover the costs of the miles they travel in order to attend the programme.
+Fear and hatred of other communities, cultures and religions can often lead to violence.
+This project gives 24 young people from Israel, the Palestinian Territories, Indonesia, the UK, & the US the opportunity to meet in a safe environment to confront prejudices and undertake cross-cultural learning.
+On return home, they develop their own community projects through our Global Alumni Programme.
+Encompass has empowered thousands of young people to share a message of hope and peace.

 Encompass was created in memory of Dan Braden, killed in the 2002 terrorist attacks on Bali.
 He was killed along with 201 other young people by those who saw them as Westerners and therefore the enemy.
 The Braden family concluded that, as long as one group of people is able to dehumanize the faith or culture of another, events like this would continue.
 They wanted to show that such indiscriminate killings could be prevented by educating young people to the value and humanity of each other.